Skip to main content

 Input settings

-• Input mode - Select Switch or Button.
+• Mode - Select Switch or Button.

 • Factory reset - Enable your device to be factory reset through the Add-on’s digital input.